jmarcosdias/wonderful/README.md

 #### Present a question and collect the answer

-Along the game session, each questions is presented with the corresponding options to answer and then the answer is collected.
+Along the game session, each question is presented with the corresponding options to answer and then the answer is collected.

 ![Present Question Collect Answer](assets/doc-images/present-a-question-and-collect-the-answer.png)